2018ik/2018ik.github.io/_wiki/vision_of_the_age.markdown

 ### Visions in the Bible

+#### Abel

+Cain and Abel both served God according to a vision.
+However, God only favored Abel's offering since it was according to the vision of the age.
+Both siblings had similarly good intentions in their offerings, but nonetheless, God only favored Abel.
+Therefore, when serving God today, it is important to be serving under the proper vision of today.
+Having a good heart is not enough, one must not only have a good heart, but be open to God's speaking and the vision of the age.

-#### Noah's Ark
+#### Noah

 Noah received a vision from God concerning what God wanted to at that particular time.
 He wanted a new beginning with mankind through Noah, so He gave him the vision of the ark.
 The commission here is to do the building work.
+In Noah's age, is it possible that there are no one besides the eight who entered into the ark worshipped or feared God?
+There were likely other worshippers, but none of them were serving under the proper vision of the age, which was to build the ark, and as a result, they faced the consequences.

 #### Moses